 So my chances may be quite slim.

 Following some correspondence with a lady called Anne who follows this blog and also regularly visits Ninewells wood, I found some Climbing Corydalis growing on the perimeter wall and here are some photos showing that it not only grows throughout the winter but is just about flowering, so I am even less convinced of its annual status.
-Here are some photos I took (January 2017)
+Here are some photos I took (January 2017) Also 3 photos from April 2019 which show that it has spread and is doing very well.

 Here is a link to my blog about Ninewells Wood and the perimiter (Napoleonic) Wall.